 - Label your boxes clearly, and put a warning on the top of the box not to stack anything else on top

-- You may want to consider using china storage containers (such as the one shown above), which are designed specifically to have padded sides and bottoms, and to keep your glassware and china from clinking and breaking as it is stored
+- You may want to consider using china storage containers, which are designed specifically to have padded sides and bottoms, and to keep your glassware and china from clinking and breaking as it is stored

 How about you?
 Do you use your china and crystal for more than holiday dinners?
 Do you have any creative storage tips for china or crystal?
 Tell us about it in the comments.
 We’d love to hear!

 For great ideas and tips on food storage, check out our post HERE

 Don't Miss Out on Any Home Organization Posts & Tips!